zuozhenggh/learning-library/data-management-library/university/howard/csci-432-db-sys/low-code-db-app-dev/low-code-db-app-dev.md

     * Base URL: **https://api.themoviedb.org/3/**

     * Service URL Path: **movie/popular?api\_key=1c2f0993f616307716d7b80642e5b169&language=en-US&page=1**
-    *Note: Make sure you use the URL endpoint and that there are no spaces in your URL endpoint.*
+    *Note: Make sure you use the provided API\_KEY and that there are no spaces in your URL endpoint.*

 9. Click **Next** again.